hanpari/sovereign/source/03/067_shadow_of_prison.md

 "So you were studying me instead?
 With what conclusions?"

-"That we are both walking disasters," answered Gromov grimly.
+"That each of us has become a walking disaster," answered Gromov grimly.